SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(3-Your-first-Item).md

 ItemStack[] recipe = {...};
 ```

-The length of 9 represents the 3x3 slots found in the dispenser of an Enhanced Crafting Table.<br>
+The length of 9 represents the 3x3 slots found in the dispenser of an Enhanced Crafting Table.

 We will simply use an X made out of diamonds for the recipe in this tutorial.
 You are of course free to come up with any recipe you can imagine.